Home

 3. The feet are never parallel while pointing forward.

-4. The floor is not integrated in the dance - like a prop.
+4. The floor is not integrated in the dance.

 TERMS: